dparedesh/RECAST-ttH-4top/README.md

 2. Prepare Scripts for the individual Steps of the analysis.
 3. Write a Workflow Description for your analysis.

+# Description of the tool

+The tool consists of two steps:

+- `online_production`: It performs the preprocessing of the samples of simulated events: data cleaning and selection.
+It outputs the preprocessed sample, `offline_ntuple`.
+This step is done in parallel for the three mc16 campaigns, i.e. mc16a, mc16d, and mc16e.
+Apart of the simulated samples, it needs the input parameters defined in the next section.

+- `interpretation`: It takes as input the `offline_ntuple` of the three mc16 campaigns, and the extra parameters explained in the next section.
+It will output the full statistical interpretation for the signal.

 # How to use the tool?